gina305/reading-notes/301 Reading Notes/class-07.md

 ## API Keys
 Request a personal API key from the following APIs.

-Geocoding API
-- Did you get your API key?
+* Geocoding API: Did you get your API key?
 Yes.
-Weather Bit API
-- Did you get your API key?
+* Weather Bit API: Did you get your API key?
 Yes.
-Yelp API Docs
-- Did you get your API key?
+* Yelp API Docs: Did you get your API key?
 Yes.
-The Movie DB API Docs
-- Did you get your API key?
+* The Movie DB API Docs: Did you get your API key?
 Yes.